eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 * GOOGLE_MAP_API_KEY

+For Windows users to install bcrypt (ref: https://stackoverflow.com/questions/41899719/how-to-npm-install-bcrypt-on-windows-7):
+* use powershell as admin to run `npm install --global --production windows-build-tools`
+* then run the following `npm install node-gyp -g`

-To install all the packages:
+To install all the packages (under project's root directory):

 `yarn`